 Transplant Surgery Fellowship

-NYU Langone’s Transplant Institute offers a two-year surgical fellowship in liver, kidney, and pancreas transplantation through NYU School of Medicine.
+NYU Langone’s Transplant Institute offers a two-year surgical fellowship in liver, kidney, and pancreas transplantation through NYU Grossman School of Medicine.
 This American Society of Transplant Surgeons (ASTS)–accredited fellowship is awarded to one applicant each year.

 As a fellow, you are an integral part of our transplant team and play a role in all aspects of patient care.
 Throughout your time here, you alternate through four-month blocks of kidney–pancreas and liver transplantation, while also cross-covering other fellows to ensure appropriate time off.